efeelize/eng/bec/speaking_notes.md

 ## 3.3 customer satisfaction,dealing with customer complaint
 - remaining calm,listen to the complaints and apologizie for problem,let customer feel that they are taken good care of;
-- suggest a effective solution;
+- suggest an effective solution;
-- employee should not make any promises that they cannot keep
+- employee should not make any promises that they cannot keep;
-- monitor the quality of service & product,questionnaire to gain feedback and advice from customers,maeket research before launch a product(colour,size,type)
+- monitor[指导] the quality of service & product,questionnaire to gain feedback and advice from customers,maeket research before launch a product(colour,size,type)

 ### 3.3.1）Importance
 ***“It is customers who pay our salaries.”
 Customers and buyers are the lifeblood of any business.***